AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 {% newthought 'To an adolescent,' %} pornography first appears as a substitute for sex—a digital e-cig to the analog cigarette—made of equal parts joy and disappointment.
-Smut is the bootlegged copy of the “real” thing; it is jarring, filmed at uncomfortable angles, and enjoyed secretly as a young adult sketches out their place in the world. {% marginnote 'mn-id-1' 'Singular they is how I roll' %}
+Smut is a bootlegged copy of the “real” thing, jarring and filmed at uncomfortable angles, to be enjoyed secretly as a young adult sketches out her place in the world.

  a schema which, may not be possible to realize in full, but neverthless the only one.

+{% marginnote 'mn-id-1' 'Singular they is how I roll Singular they is how Singular they is how Singular they is how' %}

 with its oversaturated rawness